UNICEF supports children in using new technologies to express their views, concerns, and interests.

 U-Report is a real-time social messaging tool that enables communication between young people and decision makers.
 It allows anyone from any community, anywhere in the world to speak out on issues that they care about, respond to polls, report issues on behalf of people in their country, support child rights, respond to humanitarian emergencies, and work as positive agents of change.
-U-Report works over SMS on even a basic mobile phone.
-It is also available on social media through Twitter and Facebook Messenger, and through a mobile app.
-U-Report is live in 40 countries, including Moldova, and more than 2 million people are sending or receiving messages every week.
+It is available on social media through Viber and Facebook Messenger.
+U-Report is live in 75 countries, including Moldova, and more than 12 million people are sending or receiving messages every week.

 U-Report, a social messaging tool developed by UNICEF, helps young people to participate in decision making and claim their rights.